olex2148/GWAS/README.md

 plink --allow-no-sex --bfile eye_color --het --out eye_color
 ```

-The resulting .het file contains the observed number of homozygous genotypes as well as the number of non-missing genotypes per individual.
-With these values the observed heterozygosity rate per individual can be calculated using the this formula:
+The .het output contains the observed number of homozygous genotypes as well as the number of non-missing genotypes per individual, which can be used to calculate the heterozygosity rate per individual - which is given by this formula:

 𝑜𝑏𝑠_{ℎ𝑒𝑡} = \frac{𝑁(𝑁𝑀) − 𝑂(𝐻𝑜𝑚)}{𝑁(𝑁𝑀)}

-This is calculated in R and plotted with the proportion of missing SNPs per individuals (F_MISS in .imiss) as a function of the observed heterozygosity rate per individual.
+Plotting this value with the proportion of SNPs per individual and two red lines are added that mark the borders of the 3 standard deviations from the mean (our cut-off).

 ```r
 imiss = read.table('eye_color.imiss', header = T, sep="")